 The USDA has stringent labeling requirements for meat and poultry.
-The claims “no antibiotics added” and “raised without antibiotics” can be used if sufficient documentation is provided to the USDA demonstrating that the animals were raised without antibiotics.17,18 Claims on food packaging, however, can sometimes be confusing.
-Watch out for claims like “does not contain antibiotic residues”.19 This is not an allowed claim because it is impossible to prove (more on meat related claims in a future post).
+The claims “no antibiotics added” and “raised without antibiotics” can be used if sufficient documentation is provided to the USDA demonstrating that the animals were raised without antibiotics.(17,18)

-3. Shop at retailers that sell meat raised without antibiotics
+3. Shop at retailers that exclusively sell meat raised without antibiotics

 4. Choose to eat at restaurants that use meat raised without antibiotics